Continuing Medical Education Mission Statement

 The International College of Surgeons, United States Section is organized to provide continuing medical education of the highest quality to its members and serve as an international forum for the sharing of medical and surgical knowledge and expertise.

-Other attendees of the College's CME program would include non-member surgeons, physicians from other specialties, and residents in training.
+Other attendees of the College's CME program would include non-member surgeons, physicians from other specialties, residents in training and non-MD medical professionals.

 Activities and Services